rymatech/FAC-Application/README.md

 <h1>rymatech.github.io</h1>

-<p>Last edited on 31 December 2018</p>

-<p>This is my one page website using, Github Pages, in application for Founders & Coders 2019 spring course cohort.</p>
+<p>This is my one page website using, Github Pages, in application for Founders & Coders 2019 spring course cohort. </b> It was submitted on 31 December 2018</b></p>

 <p>This website does NOT use: a Github theme, frameworks like Bootstrap or libraries like jQuery.
 I also chose NOT to use Jekyll.</p>